 In the NM/WHNP program, you will:

-Grow as a practitioner under the attentive guidance of NHS faculty, who are fellows, active clinicians, and leaders in nurse-midwifery.
+Grow as a practitioner under the attentive guidance of Georgetown University School of Nursing (GUSON) faculty, who are Fellows of their professional organization, active clinicians, and leaders in nurse-midwifery and women’s health.

-Develop specialized skills in HD-streaming, live online classes, informed by interactive content such as a 3D anatomy tool.
+Develop specialized skills in HD-streaming, live distance-based,online classes, informed by interactive content.

-Practice clinical techniques, including pelvic exams and fetal positioning, at Objective Clinical Intensive with standardized patients and genitourinary teaching associates (GUTA).
+Practice clinical techniques at in-person Objective Clinical Intensives with standardized patients and genitourinary teaching associates (GUTA).

 Prepare to Become Board Certified Through the AMCB and NCC